mlpack/mlpack/doc/quickstart/python.md

 This quickstart guide is also available for [C++](cpp.md), [the command line](cli.md), [Julia](julia.md), [R](r.md), and [Go](go.md).

+Note: If you're using Python 3.10 or higher, ensure that mlpack is installed via pip using a compatible binary wheel, as source builds may fail due to dependency changes.

 ## Installing mlpack

 Installing the mlpack bindings for Python is straightforward.
 It's easy to use